Social Security Numbers

 Additional Information

-How to apply for the Social Security Number +
+How to Apply for a Social Security Number (International Students) +

 To apply for a Social Security Number, go to www.ssa.gov/number-card to start the process online.
-After you have completed the online application, you then may request an appointment to visit the local Social Security office.
+After you have completed the online application, you may then request an appointment to visit the local Social Security office.
+If you do not find an appointment that suits your schedule, you may visit the Social Security office, and your SSN application be processed on a walk-in basis.
 You must present your original documents to the Social Security office within 45 days of completing the online application.

 IMPORTANT: If you are located in New Brunswick, please use the following information to apply for your SSN